11th May, 2018

 When you first spawn in the game you will land on your team's summoner spawn base.
 This spawn area is also where you will find the shop.
 Items can be purchased from the store that will help increase the power of your champion.
 Every time you recall to the platform (by pressing B) you will teleport back and replenish your health and mana.
 The spawn is also guarded by the Nexus lazer which kills any enemies that enter the zone.
 This is to stop enemies from entering your spawn and killing everyone.

 The map has 3 lanes in which minions spawn and travel down.
 Once they find the enemy minions or champions they will automatically attack them.
 Each lane has its own name, top, middle and bottom.
 Every lane has at least one champion with some (bottom) having more than 1.
-The champions along with the minions fight with each other to try and gain lane control.
+The champions along with the minion's fight with each other to try and gain lane control.

-Down the centre of the map is the river which connects all 3 lanes together as well as paths that lead through the jungle.
+Down the center of the map is the river which connects all 3 lanes together as well as paths that lead through the jungle.
 Many neutral monsters spawn and roam the river with larger neutral monsters living in the jungle itself.

 Each team has a player that roams the jungle killing these monsters and helping to push other lanes when required.
 If a lane is losing to the other team then that lane can request the jungler to come over to help them fight.